quixio/quix-samples/python/destinations/redis_dest/README.md

-# Redis Timeseries Destination
+# Redis Destination

-Write data to Redis Timeseries from Quix.
-This code sample is a Quix destination that writes data to Redis Timeseries.
+Write data to Redis from Quix.
+This code sample is a Quix destination that writes data to Redis.
-It can be used to write data from any Quix source to Redis Timeseries.
+It can be used to write data from any Quix source to Redis.

+This sample will write JSON data to Redis.
+We assume that the incoming data will have a `key` field, this will be combined with the `redis_key_prefix` environment variable to create the Redis key where data will be stored.

 Note that you need [Redis Stack](https://redis.io/docs/about/about-stack/) to use this code sample.